tanu-purohit/omarchy-wisteria-theme/README.md

 # Wisteria

-A soft, light theme for Omarchy inspired by the delicate purple tones of wisteria flowers.
+A light theme for Omarchy inspired by the purple tones of wisteria flowers.

 ![Wisteria Theme Preview](./preview.png)